Elbow and Shoulder Specialist Zurich ▷ Prof. Dr Karl Wieser

 - Primary and revision prostheses of the shoulder

-PD Dr Karl Wieser is an elbow and shoulder specialist and head of the shoulder and elbow surgery Section at University Hospital Balgrist.
+Prof. Dr Karl Wieser is an elbow and shoulder specialist and head of the shoulder and elbow surgery Section at University Hospital Balgrist.

-Thanks to their own basic research and studies, the team led by PD Dr Karl Wieser offers highly specialized expertise in shoulder and elbow joint surgery for patients of all ages.
+Thanks to their own basic research and studies, the team led by Prof. Dr Karl Wieser offers highly specialized expertise in shoulder and elbow joint surgery for patients of all ages.
 The team of experts is frequently called upon in cases of acute complex joint damage caused by accidents or in the case of defective results of previous surgeries (revision operations).
-In particular, athletes in recreational and professional sports seek and find competent help from PD Dr Wieser and his team.
+In particular, athletes in recreational and professional sports seek and find competent help from Prof. Dr Wieser and his team.

 Shoulder Specialists for Arthroscopic or Open Surgery

 The shoulder is a complex joint.
 Its control is comparatively vulnerable.
 The individual elements such as bones, muscles, tendons, cartilage, and ligaments are interconnected by complex joints, bursae, and sliding sheaths.
 Therefore, great accuracy and precise knowledge of the functional effects are required in treatment planning.
-Whenever possible, shoulder surgery is performed minimally invasive (arthroscopic) by PD Dr Wieser and his team.
+Whenever possible, shoulder surgery is performed minimally invasive (arthroscopic) by Prof. Dr Wieser and his team.
 Endoscopic access to the shoulder joint reduces the risk of infection and speeds up the healing process.

 Arthroscopy is performed to evaluate and operate on the shoulder joint and the space between the acromion and rotator cuff.
 To do this, a camera is inserted into the joint through a small incision in the skin.
 To make the structures more visible, the joint is filled with water.
 If necessary, working instruments are placed through further skin incisions.
 Meanwhile, highly complex procedures such as tendon replacement plastics or tendon transfers can be carried out using such an arthroscopic technique.